 - (1) Right to Protest.
-Any actual or prospective bidder, offeror, or contractor who is aggrieved in connection with the solicitation or award of a contract may protest to the Chief Procurement Officer or the head of a Purchasing Agency.
+Any actual or prospective bidder, offeror, or contractor who is aggrieved in connection with the solicitation or award of a contract pursuant to this Code may protest to the Chief Procurement Officer or the head of a Purchasing Agency.
 The protest shall be submitted in writing within [14 days] after such aggrieved person knows or should have known of the facts giving rise thereto. - (2) Authority to Resolve Protests.
 The Chief Procurement Officer, the head of a Purchasing Agency, or a designee of either officer shall have the authority, prior to the commencement of an action in court concerning the controversy, to settle and resolve a protest of an aggrieved bidder, offeror, or contractor, actual or prospective, concerning the solicitation or award of a contract.
-This authority shall be exercised in accordance with regulations promulgated by the [Policy Office] [Chief Procurement Officer]. - (3) Decision.
+This authority shall be exercised in accordance with regulations [operational procedures] promulgated by the [Chief Procurement Officer]. - (3) Decision.
 If the protest is not resolved by mutual agreement, the Chief Procurement Officer, the head of a Purchasing Agency, or a designee of either officer shall promptly issue a decision in writing.
-The decision shall, - (a) state the reasons for the action taken; and - (b) inform the protestant of its right to judicial \ or administrative \ review as provided in this Article. - (4) Notice of Decision.
-A copy of the decision under Subsection (3) of this Section shall be mailed or otherwise furnished immediately to the protestant and any other party intervening.
+The decision shall: - (a) state the reasons for the action taken; and

-- (5) Finality of Decision.
-A decision under Subsection (3) of this Section shall be final and conclusive, unless fraudulent, or: - (a) any person adversely affected by the decision commences an action in court in accordance with Section 9-401(1) (Waiver of Sovereign Immunity in Connection with Contracts, Solicitation and Award of Contracts); or - (b) \ any person adversely affected by the decision appeals administratively to the Procurement Appeals Board in accordance with Section 9-506 (Protest of Solicitations or Awards). \ - (6) Stay of Procurements During Protests.
-In the event of a timely protest under Subsection (1) of this Section, under Section 9-401(1) (Waiver of Sovereign Immunity in Connection with Contracts, Solicitation and Award of Contracts), or under \ Section 9-505 (Jurisdiction of Procurement Appeals Board), \ the [State] shall not proceed further with the solicitation or with the award of the contract until the Chief Procurement Officer, after consultation with the head of the Using Agency or the head of a Purchasing Agency, makes a written determination that the award of the contract without delay is necessary to protect substantial interests of the [State]. - (7) Entitlement to Costs.
+- (b) inform the protestant of its right to judicial review as provided in this Article. - (4) Notice of Decision.
+A copy of the decision under Subsection (3) of this Section shall be mailed or otherwise furnished immediately to the protestant and any other party intervening. - (5) Finality of Decision.
+A decision under Subsection (3) of this Section shall be final and conclusive, unless fraudulent, or any person adversely affected by the decision commences an action in court in accordance with Section 9-106 (Access to Courts). - (6) Stay of Procurements During Protests.
+In the event of a timely protest under Subsection (1) of this Section, or under Section 9-106 (Access to Courts), the [Purchasing Agency] shall not proceed further with the solicitation or with the award of the contract until the Chief Procurement Officer, after consultation with the head of a [Purchasing Agency], makes a written determination that the award of the contract without delay is necessary to protect substantial interests of the [Purchasing Agency]. - (7) Entitlement to Costs.
 In addition to any other relief, when a protest is sustained and the protesting bidder or offeror should have been awarded the contract under the solicitation but is not, then the protesting bidder or offeror shall be entitled to the reasonable costs incurred in connection with the solicitation, including bid preparation costs other than attorney's fees.